 Using telematics, or GPS fleet tracking, to track miles by state or province eliminates the manual process, improves the accuracy of distance, and saves time.
 The telematics device logs the vehicle odometer and GPS position, capturing the daily trips of each vehicle.
 Entry and exit odometers are calculated.
 The telematics solution can also help identify any vehicle or device issues to bring to attention of auditor.
-Geotab’s solution can even generate an automated IFTA report, which can then be sent to a third-party to generate the completed tax forms.
+Geotab’s fleet compliance solution can even generate an automated IFTA report, which can then be sent to a third-party to generate the completed tax forms.

 To see how Geotab can help automate IFTA reporting, arrange a free demo with one of our product experts.